Daylight in Your Eyes: Cover versions

 Following the success of No Angels' interpretation of "Daylight in Your Eyes" the song has been covered by several artists.
 Among both versions by Victoria Faiella and New Life Crisis, German band Audiosmog released a rock version of the song, featuring Tobias Schlegl, as a single, which reached number 36 on the German Singles Chart in 2001.
 In addition, the track has been re-recorded by heavy metal band Lakehurst, German-South African singer Howard Carpendale, and Stefan Raab's studio band Herb & The Heavytones.
 Rockabilly band Boppin'B covered the song on their 2003 studio album 42.
 In January 2021, German singers Nico Santos and Lea covered "Daylight in Your Eyes" on Santo's Nico Santos Karaoke Box webseries.
+In January 2024, German musician Alligatoah released a heavy metal-influenced rendition of "Daylight in Your Eyes."

 Celebration Version

 Background

 In late 2020, BMG Rights Management acquired the catalog of No Angels' former record label Cheyenne Records, including more than 600 master recordings from bands and solo artists who emerged from the Popstars series between 2000 and 2010.
 On 27 November 2020, following their absence from digital streaming platforms for five years, the band's backup catalog from 2000 to 2004 was issued online, accompanied by a digital campaign as well as the release of high-quality versions of their original official music videos and a physical re-release of "Daylight in Your Eyes".
 Released to strong streaming numbers, a revived interest from the media and their fan base prompted Benaissa, Diakovska, Mölling and Wahls to launch an official Instagram account through which they began sharing private photos and hosted several livestreams in the weeks following.
 As with their 2007 reformation, original member Vanessa Petruo rejected to join in for promotional activities, citing her wish to stay out of the public eye following a professional reorientation.